kukosek/jidelna/soybeans/README.md

 	- or just do `sudo cp setup-tools/geckodriver /usr/bin && sudo chmod 777 /usr/bin/geckodriver`

 ### Configuration
-You must specify your ip adress/host name in `server.conf`.
+1. You must specify your ip adress/host name in `server.conf`.
+This file is just cherrypy config, you can add anything you want to it.
+So do `cp setup-tools/server.example.conf server.conf` and edit the hostname.

+2. Worker config - specify how many workers you want, and if you want headless browsers `cp setup-tools/work_config.example.py work_config.py`

 ### Run
 just run server.py with python 3